 INTRODUCTION

 Cancer progression is characterised by a continuous changeable state generating a very complex and heterogeneous multitude of cells with different morphology, genotype, and phenotype.
 This heterogeneity is explained by two main models: the clonal evolution model and the cancer stem cell (CSC) model.
 According to the CSC model, cancers are a heterogeneous combination of genetically different subclones that are arranged in an organised hierarchy, with CSCs at the apex[1,2].
 According to the stem cell theory for cancer, only a subset of cancer cells are accountable for tumour initiation and propagation[3].
 The primary functional characteristics of CSCs are similar to those of normal stem cells, such as the capacity to self-renew and the ability to differentiate into different cell types.
 CSCs present an elevated tumorigenic potential and an increased resistance to conventional and targeted therapy[3-8].
 Functional recognition of CSCs from the mass of the tumour population involves the demonstration that they are indeed able to self-renew and differentiate[9-13].
 These cells must possess the ability to initiate a novel tumour, often in small numbers.
 There is much dispute on the specificity of markers to be used to identify CSCs.
 However, the most reliable are functional markers such as ABC transporter activity, namely ABCG2 and ABCB1, which are able to transport the fluorescent dyes Hoechst 33342 and rhodamine 123, respectively[14].
 Aldehyde dehydrogenase activity and the ability to cycle slowly are among other characteristics commonly accepted as defining features of CSCs[5,15-18].
-The concept that suggests CSCs rely on oxidative phosphorylation (OXPHOS) is becoming more accepted as the metabolic signature of CSCs, making metabolic targeting a lucrative opportunity within the CSC field[5,6,19-27].
+The concept that suggests CSCs rely on oxidative phosphorylation (OXPHOS) is becoming more accepted as the metabolic signature of CSCs, making metabolic targeting a rewardingopportunity within the CSC field[5,6,19-27].
 Recent studies have highlighted the link between CSCs and enhanced activity in lipid metabolism, particularly for monounsaturated fatty acids and cholesterol.
 Recent reviews have brilliantly described the role of lipid metabolism alterations in CSCs[28-30].
 However, the purpose behind this enhanced activity is not understood.
-In this review we discuss the latest advances in CSC lipid metabolism and describe how the enhanced lipid metabolism in CSCs can lead to the production of active biolipids as signalling molecules.
+In this review we discuss the latest advances in CSC lipid metabolism and describe how this enhanced lipid metabolism in CSCs can lead to the production of active biolipids as signalling molecules.

 CSC metabolism